 2.0 Appointment of BCCKOP

-CLIENT hereby engages BCCKOP to perform certain Operating Services in respect of the Facility pursuant to the terms hereof and, except as otherwise provided herein, hereby authorizes BCCKOP to perform all acts necessary or appropriate to operate the Facility as set forth in this Agreement.
+CLIENT hereby engages BCCKOP to perform certain Operating Services in respect to the Facility pursuant to the terms hereof and, except as otherwise provided herein, hereby authorizes BCCKOP to perform all acts necessary or appropriate to operate the Facility as set forth in this Agreement.
 BCCKOP accepts such appointment and agrees to perform its obligations under this Agreement in accordance with the terms and conditions hereof.

 3.0 Term

-3.1 Term

-THIS IS A NONCANCELLABLE AGREEMENT FOR THE PERIOD FROM THE EFFECTIVE DATE UNTIL THE DATE THREE (3) YEARS AFTER THE EFFECTIVE DATE.
+This Agreement shall be in effect for a term of two (2) years from the Effective Date (the “Primary Term”) and shall remain in effect thereafter until terminated by either Party with ninety (90) days’ prior written notice to the other Party thereof.
+During the Primary Term, CLIENT may terminate the Agreement effective immediately for any reason by paying to BCCKOP a one time payment of $115,000 if terminated during the first year of the Primary Term, or $65,000 during the second year of the Primary Term.

 4.0 Duties and Obligations of BCCKOP

-Beginning on the Effective Date, BCCKOP shall be the Operator of the Facility, and conduct and direct and have full control of all operations for the Facility as permitted and required by, and within the limits of, this Agreement.
-BCCKOP shall perform its duties and services and operate and manage the Facility as would a reasonable prudent operator exercising due care and diligence in accordance with business and operating practices recognized in the industry, and shall comply with all applicable federal, state, and local laws, regulations, and ordinances.
+Beginning on the Effective Date, BCCKOP shall be the Operator of the Facility, and conduct and direct and have full control of routine day to day operations for the Facility as permitted and required by, and within the limits of, this Agreement.
+BCCKOP shall perform its duties and services and operate and manage the Facility as would a reasonable prudent operator exercising due care and diligence in accordance with business and operating practices recognized in the industry and Industry Standards, and shall comply with all applicable federal, state, and local laws, regulations, and ordinances with due consideration for the operation requirements of the CLIENT.
+BCCKOP shall operate the Facility to allow CLIENT to continuously process, at all times, all produced gas supplied to the inlet of the Facility up to the maximum capacity of the Facility.
 Prior to undertaking the Operating Services under this Agreement, BCCKOP has ascertained the nature and scope of the Operating Services, the type and magnitude of resources required to complete the Operating Services, and other matters which could reasonably be expected to affect the Operating Services.
-BCCKOP's failure to become knowledgeable about or to discover matters which affect the Operating Services shall not relieve BCCKOP from its obligations under this Agreement.
-BCCKOP agrees not to disclose, directly or indirectly, to CLIENT any information or data the disclosure of which would constitute a violation of a legal obligation to any third party including, without limitation, a former client and/or a former employee of BCCKOP.
+Failure by BCCKOP to become knowledgeable about or to discover matters which affect the Operating Services shall not relieve BCCKOP from its obligations under this Agreement.

 4.1 Supervision

-BCCKOP shall conduct, direct and control the day-to-day operations of the Facility and perform such specific and general duties as are necessary and/or desirable including but not limited to the performance of the following specific duties:
+BCCKOP shall conduct, direct and control the day-to-day operations of the Facility and perform such specific and general duties as are necessary including but not limited to the performance of the following specific duties:

-Supervise all acts necessary to perform BCCKOP'S obligations under this Agreement,
+Supervise all acts necessary to perform BCCKOP's obligations under this Agreement,

 Supervise the purchase and use of all materials and supplies used for surveillance, maintenance, and operation,